justinbois/distribution-explorer-app/continuous/halfcauchy.rst

 Related distributions
 ---------------------

-- The :ref:`cauchy`, distribution is obviously closely related.
+- The :ref:`cauchy` distribution is obviously closely related.
 The Half-Cauchy is simply a truncated Cauchy distribution where only values at the peak or to its right have nonzero probability density.
-- The Half-Cauchy distribution is the :math:`\nu=1` special case of the :ref:`half_student_t`.
+- The Half-Cauchy distribution is the :math:`\nu = 1` special case of the :ref:`half_student_t`.

 ----